 Participants for this service must be referred by their home county.
 Contact your county’s Department of Human Services for information on supports coordination services available to you.
 If Familylinks Supports Coordination is available in your county, you’ll then be able to choose us as your provider.

-Our Supports Coordination program helps people living with intellectual disabilities to find a place to live, a place to work, and the proper training to find a job.
-Supports coordinators work with clients to help them find and take advantage of employment services, adult day programs, transportation and specialized therapies, among many other services.
-If you or a loved one lives with an intellectual disability, it can be hard to know what services are available and how to obtain them.
+Our Supports Coordination program helps people living with intellectual developmental disabilities and autism to find a place to live, a place to work, and the proper training to find a job.
+Supports coordinators work with participants to help them find and take advantage of employment services, transportation and specialized therapies, among many other services.
+If you or a loved one lives with an intellectual developmental disability or autism, it can be hard to know what services are available and how to obtain them.
 Family caregivers shouldn’t have to do it all.
 Let our expert, professional Supports Coordination Unit step in and help!

 Who does it serve?

 Children and adults with intellectual developmental disabilities and autism.

 - Each participant is assigned to a supports coordinator (SC), who works on behalf of the participant to find and arrange services as appropriate based on the participant’s needs.